R Lang & Associates

 7) When approaching the Moon, the gravity of the Moon will now affect the spacecraft and counterbalance the Earth’s gravity.
 The spacecraft will be in equigravitation, and any unrestrained objects within the spacecraft will be free floating.

 8) As the spacecraft continues toward the Moon, the Moon’s gravity becomes dominant and reverse thrust is applied to slow the spacecraft to begin orbital insertion.
-The term “orbital insertion” is considered correct because it requires a balance of parameters, velocity and altitude to balance the Moon’s gravity, and “insert” the spacecraft into a lunar orbit according to mv2/r (the equation for centrifugal force).
+The term “orbital insertion” is considered correct because it requires a balance of parameters: mass, velocity, and altitude to balance the Moon’s gravity, and “insert” the spacecraft into a lunar orbit according to mv2/r (the equation for centrifugal force).

-“Orbital insertion” is considered correct, but “trans-lunar injection” 2 has less understanding these days, and “escape velocity” - which has no universal meaning - may be totally impractical for spaceflight (misnomer).
+“Orbital insertion” is considered correct, but “trans-lunar injection” 2 has less understanding these days, and “escape velocity” - which has no universal meaning - may be impractical for spaceflight since velocity is not an action taken (velocity is a data measurement).

 Complexities in old jargon should be avoided if it is only causing extra complications.
 Simplification and clarification is considered advancing Spaceflight.
 There will be plenty of other complexities ahead such that any unnecessary complexities should be disregarded.